nickbrandt/GitLab/doc/api/branches.md

 ## List repository branches

-Get a list of repository branches from a project, sorted by name alphabetically.
+Get a list of repository branches from a project, sorted by update date `desc`.

 NOTE:
 This endpoint can be accessed without authentication if the repository is publicly accessible.